ch2isk4kos/javascript-algorithms-and-data-structures-notebook/03-Algorithms-and-Problem-Solving/01-devising-a-plan.md

-# Algorithms and Problem Solving: Patterns
+# Algorithms and Problem Solving: Devising A Plan

 ---